Skip to content

 Perspective

-Complexity is the enemy of data protection.
-And there’s plenty of it in the modern enterprise IT environment.
-It creates critical visibility gaps that could leave organizations dangerously vulnerable and noncompliant.
+Complexity in modern IT environments can create critical visibility gaps that could leave organizations dangerously vulnerable and noncompliant.

 According to a new report from law firm DLA Piper’s data protection team, GDPR fines increased by 40 percent last year and experts predict they’ll only get bigger.
 As regulators start ratcheting up the size of fines, it’s time to recalibrate.
 What better opportunity than Data Privacy Day to ask yourself: Is my organization doing enough to mitigate the risk of sensitive data loss?

-Fortunately, enhancements can be made without reinventing the wheel.
-It all starts with gaining visibility and control of your endpoints and the data residing on them.
+Fortunately, enhancements can be made without reinventing the wheel, and gaining visibility and control of your endpoints and the important data residing on them is where you need to start.

 Data is everywhere